High Incidence Alternative Certification

 Upon admission, students will be provided with a plan of study and required to sign documentation that acknowledges their understanding of the following program requirements:

-- KSDE Form 24-Limited Apprentice Application with sections A and B fully completed and signed by appropriate parties must be submitted program chair in order to enroll in preparatory coursework.
+- KSDE Form 24-Limited Apprentice Application with sections A and B fully completed and signed by appropriate parties must be submitted to program chair in order to enroll in preparatory coursework.
 KSDE Form 24 provides the necessary documentation of having secured full-time employment as a special teacher that will start no later than the second semester of the program.